socrata/soda-ruby/examples/upsert.md

 We're going to use the `POST` method to update our dataset, using the [upsert functionality](http://dev.socrata.com/publishers/upsert.html) documented on the [Socrata Developer Portal](http://dev.socrata.com).
 If you've never used upsert before, make sure you have your primary key set properly to make sure you update records properly.

 For this example, we're going to create one record and update a second, but the record set could easily be thousands of records.
-The soda-ruby `post` method accepts an array of hashes to represent the records youw ant to update in your dataset.
+The soda-ruby `post` method accepts an array of hashes to represent the records you want to update in your dataset.
 For this example, `earthquake_id` is the identifier for this dataset, and it is a [`String`](http://dev.socrata.com/docs/datatypes/string.html) value:

 {% highlight ruby %}
 update = [ {